clasqm/clasqm.github.io/Readme-Haiku.md

 Most of these were written in the [yab](www.yab.orgfree.com) language.
 I'm not really working on this any more - at least not until Haiku reaches a stable beta status.
 Apps marked "*beta*" below should compile and run well enough.
 I am just not ready to call anything a Release until I know the platform they run on will be relatively stable.

+**UPDATE**: Haiku has reached beta status, and I am starting to do ground-up rewrites of my apps.
+It will take a while, though.

+## Pre-beta apps

 + [barberpole](https://clasqm.github.io/barberpole/) - Display a spinning barberpole with a message - *beta*
 + [crashtest](https://clasqm.github.io/crashtest/) - Script offers disk check if computer crashed - *beta*
 + [BAS 4 Haiku](https://clasqm.github.io/bas4haiku/) - *[hosted] ready to compile*